 - 6.13.1 All RFPs must invariably carry a clause that the Government reserves the right to cancel the procurement process at any stage and accept or reject any bid, fully or partially, without assigning any reasons. - 6.13.2 RFP should also specify that Indian bidders should quote only in Indian currency and foreign bidders may quote in a currency, specified in the RFP, with the understating that payment in foreign currency is subject to regulations by the Reserve Bank of India. - 6.13.3 The RFP should ask the foreign bidder to quote the FOB/ FCA cost.
 However, for the purposes of comparison of bids, the foreign bidders will also be asked to quote CIF/ CIP cost up to a specified place of delivery.
 It would also be clarified that if the CIF/ CIP cost is not indicated, their bid will be loaded by 10% of FOB/ FCA cost to arrive at the CIF/ CIP price for purpose of bid evaluation.
-Quotation from Indian bidder shall be sought on FOR (destination) basis. - 6.13.4 No preferential terms and conditions will be indicated in the RFP for any category of bidders except as provided under Govt. policy given in Chapter 2 of this Manual. - 6.13.5 The evaluation/ loading criteria with respect to important terms having financial implications like payment terms etc. need to be specified in unambiguous terms so that the evaluation of bids after opening of bids could be made in a transparent manner without any subjectivity.
+Quotation from Indian bidder shall be sought on FOR (destination) basis. - 6.13.4 No preferential terms and conditions will be indicated in the RFP for any category of bidders except as provided by Govt. orders/instructions issued from time to time. - 6.13.5 The evaluation/ loading criteria with respect to important terms having financial implications like payment terms etc. need to be specified in unambiguous terms so that the evaluation of bids after opening of bids could be made in a transparent manner without any subjectivity.

-6.14 Format of RFP
+6.14 FORMAT OF RFP: